 This page provides information about opportunities for veterinary students that can help them prepare for leadership in the field of animal welfare.

-The 16th Annual Intercollegiate Animal Welfare Judging and Assessment Contest will take place November 12-13, 2016 at The Ohio State University in Columbus, Ohio.
+The 17th Annual Intercollegiate Animal Welfare Judging and Assessment Contest will take place November 2017 at Iowa State University in Ames, Iowa.
 We hope you will join us for this unique, interactive event.
 To learn more, visit the Contest website: www.awjac.org.

 Veterinary students are eligible to join the Student AVMA if they are enrolled in a full-time program of study leading directly to a professional veterinary degree, granted by a school or college of veterinary medicine.